Lay it to Heart

 17 He saith unto him the third time, Simon, son of Jonas, lovest (phileo) thou me?
 Peter was grieved because he said unto him the third time, Lovest (phileo) thou me?
 And he said unto him, Lord, thou knowest all things; thou knowest that I love (phileo) thee.
 Jesus saith unto him, Feed my sheep.

-The Word Easter Is not Used in Acts 12
+The word Easter is not used in Acts 12

 Acts 12: